Professional Resume Writing Services Los Angeles (2x Certified)

 To begin with, and before you write off your current place of employment, see if there are any opportunities for moving on up within the company.
 Sometimes a department switch could be all that you need.
 Check with your Human Resources office first.

-Check Your Employment Contract
+1. Check Your Employment Contract

-Think About What You Want to Say
+2. Think About What You Want to Say

 Before making any announcements, think about what you want to say to your supervisor.
 Remember that this is not a time to air your grievances, but instead the beginning of your transition into a new career.

-Write Your Letter of Resignation
+3. Write Your Letter of Resignation

 Your letter of resignation should inform your supervisor that you are leaving your position and clearly state your last working date.
 You should also thank your supervisor for your time with the company.

-Talk to Your Supervisor
+4. Talk to Your Supervisor

 It's important to know how to quit a job.
-The first person that you inform of your decision to leave should be your supervisor.
+The first person you inform of your decision to leave should be your supervisor.
 Use this as a time to thank him or her and plan for your last weeks of work.
 You can use your letter of resignation as an outline to guide you through this conversation.

-Work Out Your Two Weeks
+5. Work Out Your Two Weeks

 Don’t coast your last two weeks at work.
 Wrap up open projects, submit important information, and inform clients or other coworkers that you will be leaving.

-Sort Out Any Issues with Your Benefits
+6. Sort Out Any Issues with Your Benefits

 If you have any unused vacation, sick time, or other benefits, see your Human Resources department about using them up or paying them out.
-Also, if possible, start the process of switching to new insurances or retirement plans.
+Also, if possible, start the process of switching to new insurance or retirement plans.

 Should I Quit My Job Quiz